bobbycomet/Griffin-Linux-Landing-Page/README.md

   <img src="migrate.png" alt="Griffin Migrate" width="25%"/>
 </div>

-**Griffin Migrate** is a GUI tool for transferring files, settings, and projects from Windows, including Unity and Unreal Engine setups.
+**Griffin Migrate** — a GUI tool for transferring files, settings, and projects from Windows, including Unity and Unreal Engine setups.

 <div align="center">
   <img src="Appify.png" alt="Appify" width="25%"/>
 </div>

-**Appify** turns any website into an isolated, native-feeling desktop app: Gmail, Twitch, Discord, cloud gaming services, and more.
-Sentry v3 includes flags so cloud gaming apps are never throttled.
-Works across distros; detects your display server automatically.
+**Appify** — turns any website into an isolated, native-feeling desktop app: Gmail, Twitch, Discord, cloud gaming services, and more.
+Sentry v3 flags cloud gaming apps so they're never throttled.
+Works across distros and detects your display server automatically.
 [View on GitHub](https://github.com/bobbycomet/Appify)

 <div align="center">
   <img src="postinstaller.png" alt="Griffin Persona" width="25%"/>
 </div>

-**Griffin Persona** lets you define your workflow and builds your desktop around it.
-Choose from curated profiles: Gaming, Productivity, Audio, System Tools, Streaming, General Use, or all of the above.
-It detects your hardware, so GPU drivers and extras like NVENC, CUDA, or AMD ROCm can be installed as part of your setup.
-Not tied to a fresh install; run it any time to set up or expand your workflow.
-A VTubing profile is planned.
+**Griffin Persona** — Griffin's welcome app.
+You pick one or more personas: Gaming, Productivity, Audio, System Tools, Streaming, General Use; each one is a complete workflow, and Persona configures your desktop to match.
+Pick a single persona, or select them all at once.
+It also detects your hardware, so GPU drivers and extras like NVENC, CUDA, or AMD ROCm install automatically as part of the setup.
+Not tied to a fresh install, run it any time to set up or expand a workflow.
+A VTubing persona is planned.

 ---